-Douglas Barnes has been involved in rural energy, household energy and international development issues for the last 30 years.
-I have worked on issues of energy, environment and equity in many different developing countries, and have continually been involved in the development and implementation of innovative household surveys.
-I also have specialized on institutional issues for the development of decentralized electricity projects, biomass energy, and the transition from traditional to modern fuels.
+Doug Barnes is an environment and infrastructure sociologist with a strong background in economics.
+He has been involved in rural energy, household energy, and international development issues for the last 35 years.
+He worked on issues of energy, environment, and equity in many different developing countries, and has continually been involved in the development and implementation of innovative household surveys.
+He also has specialized on institutional issues for the development of decentralized electricity projects, biomass energy, and the transition from traditional to modern fuels.

-Among my major publications is my most recent book is on The Challenge of Rural Electrification: Strategies for Developing Countries.
+Among my major publications my most recent book is on Electric Power for Rural Growth, 2nd Edition.
+This is a complete revision of a book first published in 1988 on the impact of rural electrification on development.
+A new chapter updates changes in impact assessment methods during the last 2 years.
+The Challenge of Rural Electrification: Strategies for Developing Countries is now one of the classic studies of the institutional aspects of rural electrification.
 Several years ago I finished a major book on urban household energy called The Urban Energy Transition: Energy, Poverty and the Environment in the Developing World.
-This is a study based on household surveys in 12 countries that examines urban energy policies, environmental, and equity issues for developing countries.
+This is a study based on household surveys in 12 countries that examine urban energy policies, environmental, and equity issues for developing countries.
 About 15 years ago I led the efforts to develop a strategy for rural energy for the World Bank which has had a significant influence on the World Bank’s energy program, and it was published as Rural Energy and Development: Improving Energy Supplies for Two Billion People.
 For other publications, see the sidebar of this blog.

 I have worked for 25 years at the World Bank and 4 years at Resources for the Future both of which are located in Washington DC.
-For the past 5 years I have been affiliated with India Human Development Survey (IHDS) at the University of Marlyand, College Park.
+I was a senior advisor for the India Human Development Survey (IHDS) at the University of Marlyand, College Park.
 Originally I became interested in international development as a Peace Corps Volunteer and spent nearly two years in the state of Maharashtra, India.
+Also, I am an active bicycle advocate in Washington, DC.

 Education